Zachary Cofran

 Selected Publications

 Cofran Z, VanSickle C, Valenzuela R*, García-Martínez D, Walker CS, Hawks J, Zipfel B, Williams SA, & Berger LR.
 2022.
 The immature Homo naledi ilium from the Lesedi Chamber, Rising Star Cave, South Africa.
-American Journal of Biological Anthropology 179: 3–17. (open access link; article figure on cover of September 2022 volume)
+American Journal of Biological Anthropology 179: 3–17. (link)

 Cofran Z, Boone M*, Petticord M*.
 2021.
 Virtually estimated endocranial volumes of the Krapina Neandertals.
 American Journal of Physical Anthropology 174: 117–128. (link)